Coronation of Birendra of Nepal

-Birendra was crowned as the tenth King of Nepal on 24 February, 1975., at the age of 29.
-The coronation was held two years after the death of his father, King Mahendra because the first year was a year of mourning period and the next was considered inauspicious by the astrologers.
+Birendra was crowned as the tenth King of Nepal on 24 February 1975, at the age of 29.
+The coronation was held two years after the death of his father, King Mahendra because the first year was a year of mourning period and the next was considered inauspicious by court astrologers.
 Representatives from 60 nations attended the ceremony.

 Ceremony

 The coronation was held in Hanuman Dhoka at Kathmandu Durbar Square.
 All the buildings and temples on main roads were whitewashed and restored.
 All the hippies and foreign tourists were taken out of the Durbar Square.

-The coronation was done following hindu rituals as King is considered as a form of God Vishnu.
+The coronation was done following Hindu rituals as the King is considered as an incarnation of Vishnu, one of the principal Hindu deities.
 Several key rituals were administered by priest privately to the King and Queen only.